 The reason for this is that affirmations work – but only if they are performed correctly.
 Standing in front of a mirror and repeating mantras over and over is not an effective exercise for curing anxiety or depression.
 What is does do is enable the mind to recall positive actions when you need them.

-The benefits of repeating affirmations are not lost on the scientific community.
 Neuroscientists have a saying: “What is fired is wired.”
-They have this mantra becomes when we have a thought, it fires a neuron in the brain which then carries a message to other parts of the body.
+They have this mantra becomes when we have a thought, it fires a neurone in the brain which then carries a message (via neurotransmitters) to other parts of the body.

-When a thought, idea, belief system, or action is fired often enough it becomes wired – in other words, it fixes itself to you and becomes part of your permanent makeup.
+When a thought, idea, belief system, or action is fired often enough it becomes wired – in other words, it fixes itself as part of your permanent make-up.

 Therefore, when attempting to release yourself from negative thinking patterns and install positive programs into your subconscious, you have to evoke the appropriate emotion you want to associate with a thought.